KeyRing - Disability Support in the Criminal Justice System

 KeyRing and the Criminal Justice System

-KeyRing has been involved in work in the Criminal Justice System for many years.
+KeyRing has been involved in work in the Criminal Justice System (CJS) for many years.
+KeyRing contribute to a fairer and more effective CJS by demonstrating how neurodiverse people are often disadvantaged by a service that doesn’t meet their needs but can flourish with person-centred adjustments.
 It has worked directly with the Prison Reform Trust, Bemix (formerly The Skillnet Group), the Department of Health, and NHS England on learning disability projects relating to offenders with learning disabilities, autism, or both.
 KeyRing has also delivered several programmes of awareness training for different criminal justice professionals.

 Finding the right package of support for someone with a learning disability, autism, or both can be the key to turning their life around.
 This is also true for people with a learning disability, autism, or both who find themselves in the criminal justice system.